nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The `find` command allows users to search through the Exercise Book based on what users enter for the `Field`s.
 Users should enter at least one `Field`.
 The search results can then be displayed in the GUI's Exercise Book.

-Meanwhile, the `recall` command allows users to search for the most recent exercise with the specific name entered by the user.

-[NOTE]
 `Field`s here indicate which `Exercise` attributes we are interested in.
 Exact search finds `Exercise` objects with values that exactly match the user-specified values of the fields (`Name`, `Description`, `Date` ,`Calories`).
 Meanwhile, keyword search finds matches for the user-entered keywords in any part of the `Name` or any part of the `Description`.
 If the user uses exact search and keyword search together, it will find `Exercise` objects that match both the exact search and keyword search.

+Meanwhile, the `recall` command allows users to search for the most recent exercise with the specific name entered by the user.

 The above commands rely on `FindCommand` and `RecallCommand` objects respectively.
 Objects of both classes use a `Predicate<Exercise>` object to filter through the `Exercise` list, and the exercises that evaluate the predicates to be true will be listed in GUI Exercise List.